-One of the go-to fixes is moving to centralized procurement.
-Meaning one location retains control over most, if not all, of the organization's purchasing decisions.
+Centralized procurement, where one location retains control over most, if not all, of the organization's purchasing decisions, is one of the go-to fixes within the procurement industry.

 Of course, the appeal of consolidating is that you get all those POs and data points to one central location.
 Still, many hesitate to make the switch, wary that the downside won’t be worth it.
 If you're unsure which purchasing structure is right for your organization, keep reading.
-This article covers the pros and cons of both, and why you may not need to choose one or the other after all.
+This article covers the pros and cons of centralized procurement, and why you may not need to choose between centralized or decentralized after all.

 - Because it's centralized, there is greater transparency